yujiepan-work/inference_results_v3.1/closed/Intel/code/gptj-99/pytorch-cpu/README.md

 pip install transformers==4.31
 ```

+Also, the torch+torchvisio+torchaudio wheels are at https://github.com/intel-sandbox/yujiepan.debug.23h2.mlperf3.1 in case the dev-builds in `prepare_env.sh` are deleted.

 + For INT4 - Please note that you will use a different environment from that for calibration
 ```